hcanon42/philosophers/README.md

-# minishell
+# Philosophers
-(42 subject) A simple shell made from scratch !
+(42 subject) Create a bunch of philosophers who eat, think and sleep.

 ## Table of Content